How together we can protect wild birds from Avian Flu

 The avian flu which is causing these birds to die is a highly mutable and deadly new form which originated in poultry farming.

 The RSPB are calling for UK governments to develop a response plan urgently.
-We want to see coordinated surveillance and testing, disturbance minimisation, carcass disposal and biosecurity to stop the spread.
+We want to see coordinated surveillance and testing of wild and domestic birds, carcasses to be safely disposed of and vulnerable bird populations protected.
+We also want measures put in place to stop the unnecessary disturbance of wild birds affected by the virus.

 In the longer term, we want much higher importance being given to prioritising and funding seabird conservation.
 This would help make our seabird populations more resilient to these diseases and the other challenges they face.